stracker-phil/obsidian-thoughtforge/5-Knowledge/ThoughtForge/Which Plugins I Use and Why.md

 > [!warning] Use with care
 > This plugin can create a big discrepancy between data in the Markdown file and the rendered content.

+### Omnisearch and Text Extractor

+The main selling point for this plugin-duo is the ability to search for text inside images and PDFs.
+After one year of usage, I noticed how I never needed to search for those details.
+The default search capacity of Obsidian is sufficient for my use case.

+When I find the need to search PDF or image content, I'll likely re-install those two plugins.

+### Colored Tags

+A simple plugin that gives each tag a different color.
+In case I would use tags more extensively, I would re-install this plugin, but my current [[Tag Usage Strategy]] does not justify this addition.

 ### CustomJS